muhammet-alaybey-cilesiz/ros2-mobile-robot-arm-gzsim/README.md

 ## 🔭 Future Plans

-- [ ] 📷 Develop plugins for enhanced camera integration
+- 📷 Develop plugins for enhanced camera integration
-- [ ] 🚗 Implement driving plugins for improved mobility control
+- 🚗 Implement driving plugins for improved mobility control

 ---

 <div align="center">

-  <sub>Built with ❤️ using ROS 2 & Gazebo</sub>
+⭐ **If you find this project useful, consider giving it a star!**

 </div>